 Skip to main content

-Maine · ASD
+Maine · SDY

 Applied Structural Drying Certification in Maine

 Applied Structural Drying certification teaches the drying science Maine restorers rely on to pull moisture out of waterlogged framing, subfloors, and plaster before mold sets in.
-NISCR's online, self-paced ASD course delivers psychrometry and drying-system fundamentals with a same-day certificate on completion.
+NISCR's online, self-paced SDY course delivers psychrometry and drying-system fundamentals with a same-day certificate on completion.

 100% online & self-paced — your certificate the same day, anywhere in Maine.